 This is the beginner’s, beginner intro for getting SOAP working with PHP.
 Quite a bit more basic than most, simply because it’s all new to me and I wanted to write it all down and, possibly, save you the same headache’s I’ve had the last couple days.

-Tag Archives: SOAP
+Tag Archive: SOAP

 Web services are software systems designed to support interoperable machine-to-machine interaction over a network.
 Nowadays if you want to connect external systems, you probably want or have to use web services.
 What I will discuss here is how to get your own SOAP web service up in minutes.

 Today’s special guest is Davey Shafik.
 Davey is a regular on PHP Abstract and I’ve receited his bio enough so that those of you who listen regularly can probably recite along with me.
 Davey is a full time developer with 10 years experience in PHP and related technologies.
 He is an author of both magazine articles as well as books and regularly speaks at PHP conferences.
 His latest book was just released, “The PHP Anthology: 101 Essential Tips, Tricks & Hacks, 2nd Edition” which he co wrote with another PHP Abstract host, Matthew Weier O’Phinney.
 They had a lot of help from other PHP Lumminaries including Ligaya Turmelle of phpwomen.org.
 A link to this brand new book can be found in the show notes.

 As is the case with most development teams tasked with maintaining legacy applications, most System i shops continue to maintain valuable data that is trapped within their legacy applications.
 In most cases, these applications are not easily integrated with outsides applications or services.
 However, System i developers now have a new tool in their toolbox, PHP.
 PHP provides the tools System i developers need to easily expose their data and services to external applications via Web Services.
 Utilizing PHP and Zend’s developer tools, Web Services can easily be written to wrap existing programs.